livingthdrm/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8. A script that creates a global variable

 9. A script that performs arithmetic

+10. A script that divides two variables